RafaelFaisca32/desofs2024_M1C_3/Documentation/SecureDevelopmentRequirements/securedevelopmentrequirements.md

 - Follow secure coding guidelines and standards such as OWASP Top 10 and CWE/SANS Top 25.
 - Use secure coding practices to prevent common vulnerabilities such as injection attacks (SQL injection, XSS), insecure direct object references, and buffer overflows.
+- Do not use unsupported, inscure or deprecate client-side technologies.

 ## Input Validation

 - Implement input validation to prevent injection attacks and ensure that user input is properly sanitized and validated before processing.
 - Validate input data types, length, format, and range to mitigate the risk of malicious input.
+- Data images should be served by their octet stream.

 ## Output Encoding

 - Encode output data to prevent cross-site scripting (XSS) attacks.